Edward

 Valley Memorial Association in Deerfield.

-original manuscript is held.
-Some or all of the
+held.
+Some or all of the transcriptions will

 Geological